abirchebbi45/abirchebbi45/README.md

 ## 🚀 About Me

 I'm a passionate software engineer based in Tunisia, specializing in AI-powered solutions for real-world problems.
-My current focus is on **maritime AI and computer vision** as part of the SailorTech [...]
+My current focus is on **maritime AI and computer vision** as part of the SailorTech initiative.
+My work blends autonomous systems, robotics, and cutting-edge vision technologies to enhance safety and navigation for autonomous watercraft.

 - 🔭 **Currently Working On:**
   [Sailor Vision AI](https://github.com/abirchebbi45/sailor-vision-ai)